-My name is Dmitry Nenashev, I am PhD and a specialist in the field of epigenetic rejuvenation and body shaping.
-Between the ages of 25 and 35, I had some extra weight, hernias, and protrusions.
+I’ve lived through what many people struggle with — chronic pain, weight gain, frustration from useless advice.
+That’s what led me to science, and then to transformation.
+Today, I help others do the same — using science, compassion, and real-life tools.
 My back used to ache constantly, my knees started to hurt after 10 minutes of cycling, and my health left much to be desired.
 I was dissatisfied with the results of medical consultations, so I got independently engaged in scientific work in the field of health, wrote a dissertation, successfully defended it, and received a PhD degree at Moscow State University of Technology and Management.
 I actively started to explore cutting-edge research in the field of neurobiology and endocrinology.
 I traveled and lived in Asia, including the “yoga capital” of Rishikesh (India) for several years, studying yoga, Ayurveda, and meditation techniques.
 I visited 42 (!) countries, trying to discover “recipes” for perfect well-being and effective rejuvenation techniques.
 Dozens of books, hundreds of lectures, and exclusive experience of communicating with centenarians and doctors around the world have done their job.
 Applying the knowledge I gained, I achieved unique results in my 40s: high-tech devices show my body to be 20-25 years old; my health indicators are consistently 100 out of 100; I have gained an ideal ratio of weight/height/muscle/protein and other parameters.
 Hernias, protrusions, and joint pains are now a thing of the past.

 The knowledge gained has been formed into a system that has already helped dozens of people around the world improve their health and feel younger.
 My professional education in the field of epigenetics and dietetics has made it possible to better understand and explain physiological processes occurring in the body due to epigenetic rejuvenation.
 Now I continue to consult and train people who want to achieve good health, ideal weight, and well-being.

-Epigenetic rejuvenation is a phenomenon that is being actively studied by modern scientists.
 Numerous scientific studies are being conducted to determine the factors influencing the body age.
 How are such studies conducted?
 Two groups of people participate in the study: reference and experimental.
 People in the experimental group change their lifestyles according to the recommendations of scientists.
 After several months, epigenetic age measurements are repeated in both groups.
 If there are significant positive changes in the experimental group compared to the reference one, scientists make a preliminary conclusion about the effectiveness of certain lifestyle changes.
 Thus, the scientific community has been gaining more arguments proving the link between specific lifestyle changes and the epigenetic age of the human body.

 I should note that my methodology allows people to change their lifestyles in a comfortable format, without any unnecessary stress.
 It is up to individuals to choose which recommendations to integrate into their lives permanently, taking into account their inner sense of balance and harmony.